FAQs

 You may however face some additional onboarding checks as part of our regulatory duties.

-Startup investing by its nature is Sharia-compliant as it is a pure equity based investment.
-We screen startups to make sure they are not operating in any non-Sharia compliant industries such as alcohol or gambling.
-Additionally 80% of our current investments are in impact industries.
+Investing in businesses is by its nature is Sharia-compliant as it is a pure equity based investment.
+We screen companies to make sure they are not operating in any non-Sharia compliant industries such as alcohol or gambling.
+We also ensure that our startups are not in sectors where they are very likely to require debt finance at a later date.
+We carefully negotiate legal terms to navigate around some of the less obvious sharia-compliance issues as well.

 On the real estate side we partner with sharia-compliant providers who use only Islamic financing if necessary.

-On the fixed income side we partner with sharia-compliant providers who invest only in Islamic bonds.
+On the fixed income side we partner with sharia-compliant providers who invest only in Islamic investments.

 One of our founding partners, Ibrahim Khan, has a masters degree in Islamic Finance as well as an Alimiyyah degree, and so he does majority of the screening.
 In addition to Ibrahim, we currently have two other Muftis that we engage with when needed.
 You can find out more about them on our forum.